 What about the other investors?

 Unless otherwise indicated, all persons named as beneficial owners of Apple’s common stock have sole voting power and investment power concerning the shares indicated as beneficially owned.”

-Apple’s mythical founders, Steve Jobs and Wozniak, at that point already missed as they now own less than five percent of the company’s stocks.
+Apple’s mythical founders, Steve Jobs, and Wozniak, at that point already missed as they now owned less than five percent of the company’s stocks.